dotnet/csharplang/proposals/csharp-7.2/readonly-ref.md

 Compiler must assume that any method call on a struct instance may modify the instance.
 Indeed a writeable reference is passed to the method as `this` parameter and fully enables this behavior.
 To allow such invocations on `readonly` variables, the invocations are applied to temp copies.
 That could be unintuitive and sometimes forces people to abandon `readonly` for performance reasons.
 Example: https://codeblog.jonskeet.uk/2014/07/16/micro-optimization-the-surprising-inefficiency-of-readonly-fields/

-After adding support for `in` parameters and `ref redonly` returns the problem of defensive copying will get worse since readonly variables will become more common.
+After adding support for `in` parameters and `ref readonly` returns the problem of defensive copying will get worse since readonly variables will become more common.

 ## Solution
 Allow `readonly` modifier on struct declarations which would result in `this` being treated as `in` parameter on all struct instance methods except for constructors.